IMPACTASSETS 50™

 Category: Mezzanine Finance

 HCAP Partners is a provider of mezzanine debt and private equity for underserved, lower middle market companies throughout California and the Western United States.
 As a nationally recognized impact investor, the firm actively works to set industry standards as a mission-driven fund manager.
-HCAP Partners provides creative debt and equity structures to serve the needs of the lower middle market, which are attractive to closely held companies and private equity firms seeking a collaborative, noncontrol, institutional investor.
+HCAP Partners provides creative debt and equity structures to serve the needs of the lower middle market, which are attractive to closely held companies and private equity firms seeking a collaborative, non-control, institutional investor.
 Through active engagement with its portfolio, the team at HCAP Partners provides value-added resources such as operational and financial guidance, capital raising, and strategic exit planning.
-Through its Gainful Jobs Approach™, the firm works to enhance job quality in ways that facilitate a positive impact on underserved businesses, their employees, and their communities.
+Through its Gainful Jobs Approach™, the firm works to facilitate a positive impact on underserved businesses, their employees, and their communities.

 Years of Operation: 10 years or more